What is this course?

-In this interactive online course with Dr. Mira Neshama Niculescu, we will encounter Jewish meditation intellectually and experientially, with foundational practices based on textual sources from the Jewish tradition.
+In this online course with Dr. Mira Neshama Niculescu, we will encounter Jewish meditation intellectually and experientially, with foundational practices based on textual sources from the Jewish tradition.
 After an introductory session, which will give an overview of the various schools and techniques, we will explore thematically foundational concepts in Jewish meditation.

 The course weaves together text study and practice, to empower participants to integrate the practices into their daily lives, incorporating our whole selves – intellectual, emotional, embodied, ethical and spiritual.
 Together, we will explore the connection between these various levels of our being - our minds, hearts, bodies, speech and actions, and our souls.

 Each class will include reading and discussion of a key text, followed by meditation instructions based on the text, meditation practice, and time for questions and sharing at the end.
 Our work together will complement and strengthen participants' existing spiritual practices such as prayer, ritual observance or yoga.

 All texts will be provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.

 This course is welcoming of advanced students and novices alike.

 The course consists of nine recorded classes, of 75 minutes each, which participants can watch at their own convenience.

 Sessions consist of close study of texts followed by guided practice.

 Each session includes: